FloraNT

 FloraNT is a public access web-based database of the Flora of the Northern Territory of Australia.

+Description

-It provides authoritative scientific information on some 4300 native taxa, including descriptions, maps, images, conservation status, nomenclatural details together with names used by various aboriginal groups.
-Alien taxa (over 470 species) are also recorded.
+FloraNT provides authoritative scientific information on some 4300 native taxa, including descriptions, maps, images, conservation status, nomenclatural details together with names used by various aboriginal groups.
+Alien taxa are also recorded (over 470 species).

 Users can access fact sheets on species and some details of the specimens held in the Northern Territory Herbarium, (herbaria codes, NT, DNA) together with keys, and some regional factsheets.